 The planning cycle is aligned with the budget cycle to ensure that the necessary resources are allocated to implement the plan(s).
 Targets are set based on various inputs, e.g., risk assessments, product evaluations, quality system assessments, audit and inspection findings, industry trends, changing regulatory environments and employee/cultural surveys.

-The continued suitability, adequacy, and effectiveness of the QMS is ensured through periodic reviews of the Quality Plan, key performance indicators and {{ APQR_Title }} at various levels of the organization.
+The continued suitability, adequacy, and effectiveness of the QMS is ensured through periodic reviews of the Quality Plan, key performance indicators at various levels of the organization.

-The purpose of QC and QM review process is:

-to demonstrate product compliance with regulations/standards and certificate of registration, certification and/or registration dossier.

-ensure that the products do not put patients and customers at risk due to lack of safety, quality, or efficacy.

-identify and evaluate trends and risks to promote continuous improvement.

-ensure that QS is effective, appropriate, adequate, and efficient.

-the quality monitoring and {{ ManagementReviewTitle }} shall be documented and shall include:

-a conclusion on the adequacy of the quality system,

-the potential impact of the deficiencies on the product, and

-a list of appropriate actions.

-Monitoring of key indicators should include as a minimum the results of:

-inspections and audits,

-analysis of Deviations, Complaints, Quality Defects, Recalls, withdrawals and falsifications,

-follow-up actions from previous {{ ManagementReviewTitle }}.

-{{ ManagementReviewTitle }} shall be conducted by the quality system owners on an annual basis to assess the ongoing suitability and adequacy of the quality system and to identify risks and/or opportunities for continuous improvement.

 The results of the {{ ManagementReviewTitle }} shall be used as input into the review and revision of {{ QualityPlanTitle }}.

 Leadership Responsibilities

-Senior Leadership is responsible for implementing an effective and appropriate quality system to improve the quality and availability of reliable products.
+Leadership Team is responsible for:

+implementing an effective and appropriate quality system to improve the quality and availability of reliable products.
-Quality leaders, together with their respective business partners (e.g., functional leaders), have the following responsibilities:

 ensure compliance with the requirements of this {{ QualityManualTitle }},

 ensure that Quality Objectives are defined in line with the overall company strategy, communicated and supported by all relevant functions/levels,